 - This mast system was designed for versatility and adjustability.
 If your present mast isn't quite what you want, this mast system is a good way to create just what you need.

-- Most SWB bikes need a mast that is 14 to 16 inches tall.
-Some bikes, like older Visions, usually need a taller mast, like the 19 inch.
-We make the 22 inch masts so people that know they need a tall mast, but are unsure of how tall, can trim off any extra length after they've dialed things in.
+- We make the 20 inch masts so people that know they need a tall mast, but are unsure of how tall, can trim off any extra length after they've dialed things in.

 - The top stem adds a little height.
 The short stem adds about 3/4 inch, the long stem adds about 1-1/4 inch.